-However, even in a state where medical benefits are supposed to continue after settlement, you should be aware that, if you settle your workers’ compensation case, the insurer will likely be reluctant to continue paying for your medical benefits after it pays out a settlement.
-You may find that your medical bills don't get paid quickly or even at all.
+You might find that your medical bills don't get paid quickly or even at all.
 If this happens, you will need to file a claim with your state's workers' compensation agency to force the insurer to pay your medical bills.

 Just because you, your lawyer, and your insurer agree to settle the case does not mean that it will be settled.
 Most, if not all, states require that you and the insurer submit the proposed settlement to the state workers' compensation agency for approval.

-Because workers' compensation benefits have nothing to do with pain and suffering, calculating the value of a workers' compensation settlement is based primarily on two things:
+Because workers' compensation benefits have nothing to do with pain and suffering (unlike a personal injury claim), calculating the value of a workers' compensation settlement is based primarily on two things:

-Your future workers' compensation benefits are based on the medical evidence in your case and how long your state's workers' compensation law allows you to receive those benefits.
+Your future workers' compensation benefits are based on the medical evidence in your case and how long your state's workers' compensation laws allow you to receive those benefits.

-In that case, you would entitled to another two years of temporary total disability benefits, so it wouldn't make sense to lump sum settle your case for less than two years of temporary total disability benefits unless you really need the money in a lump sum now.
+In that case, you would be entitled to another two years of temporary total disability benefits, so it wouldn't make sense to settle your case for a lump sum less than the value of two years of temporary total disability benefits, unless you really need the money right now.
 Even then, if you have a lawyer, it might not make much sense to settle the case at all because your attorneys fees will come out of the settlement.

 Let's change the above example a little.
 Let's say that the insurer's doctor thinks that you can return to work now, and you have a hearing coming up next week in which your benefits might be terminated.

-Estimating the value of a settlement is more complicated if you are on permanent total disability.
-This is because, if you are on permanent total disability, your weekly benefits might continue for decades.
-Thus, estimating the settlement value has to take into account the present value of your future entitlement to benefits.
+Estimating the value of a settlement is more complicated if you are on permanent total disability because your weekly benefits might continue for decades.
+Thus, an estimate of the settlement value has to take into account the present value of your future entitlement to benefits.